jaantaponen/kiesi.app/README.md

 # kiesi.app

-The best instructions for this product is given at [https://kiesi.app/](https://kiesi.app/).
+The best introductions for this product is given at [https://kiesi.app/](https://kiesi.app/).

+## Chosen frameworks

+We are using
+ - React
+ - Typescript
+ - Docker

 ## Building